No one likes talking about health insurance.

 Tip: Instead of placing too much at risk in your first year, it may make sense to increase the deductible each year as you build up emergency savings.

 This is the point that you may be wondering: what plan is best for you and your family.

 Also, be sure to consider that your insurance premiums are potentially eligible for assistance through the Premium Tax Credit.

 The availability of the Premium Tax Credit is based on your Modified Adjusted Gross Income (MAGI).
 Your MAGI is your taxable income after certain deductions and adds back in certain nontaxable sources of income.

 Any discussion about what policy is appropriate for you and your family needs to start with an analysis of your tax return before requesting health insurance quotes.
-Efforts taken to reduce your MAGI may reduce out of pocket insurance premiums, as wells as potentially modifying your yearly out-of-pockets expenses, co-pays, deductibles etc.
+Efforts taken to reduce your MAGI may reduce out of pocket insurance premiums, as wells as potentially modifying your yearly out-of-pocket expenses, co-pays, deductibles, etc.

 A family that has optimized their MAGI through tax planning may be able to purchase a gold policy with lower deductibles and co-pays for less money than a family who has not engaged in tax planning can purchase a bronze plan.

 The ACA is full of exceptions and factors that modify other decisions.
 None of these decisions happen are stand-alone.